apollographql/rover/docs/source/graphs.md

 ---
-title: 'Rover graph commands'
+title: Rover graph commands
-sidebar_title: 'graph'
-description: 'Publish and retrieve your API schema'
+description: Publish and retrieve your API schema
 ---

 These Rover commands are _primarily_ for interacting with monolithic graphs that do _not_ use [federation](https://www.apollographql.com/docs/federation/).
 However, you can also use them to fetch a federated graph's API schema [from Apollo Studio](#fetching-from-apollo-studio) or [via introspection](#fetching-via-introspection).